VSchaepertoens/desialylation/README.md

 1. The intact glycoform annotations were computationally desialylated to obtain a desialylated _in silico_ spectrum of Myozyme<sup>®</sup>

-2. The _in silico_ desialylated masses were filtered based on their correspondence with the experimentally desialylated masses and the fractional abundances of the glycoform annotations were normalized to 100%
+2. The _in silico_ desialylated masses were filtered based on their correspondence with the experimentally desialylated masses

-3. The _in silico_ desialylated hit scores were filtered with a cut-off (range from 0.01 to 1) and afterwards the fractional abundances of the glycoform annotations were normalized to 100%
+3. (optional) The _in silico_ desialylated hit scores were filtered with a cut-off (range from 0.01 to 1)

+4. Fractional abundances were calculated for the filtered _in silico_ desialylated masses.
+Afterwards the fractional abundances were filtered with a given cut-off.